 The Panama Private Interest Foundation has a Founder, a Council, a Protector, and Beneficiaries.
 Below we have explained what role each of them plays in the Panama Foundation:

 Council: The Panama Foundation Council serves the same purpose as the board of directors on a corporation.
+The council are the President, Secretary and Treasurer of the entity, and they are the legal representatives of the Private Interest Foundation who must sign all resolutions of the council.
 The council members are each registered in the public registry with their names, addresses, and identifications as council members to the Foundation.
-Our firm offers a “Nominee Foundation Council” to fill the council positions, to provide additional convenience, privacy and confidentiality for our clients.
+Our firm offers a “Nominee Foundation Council” to fill the council positions, to provide additional convenience for our clients in the event that they cannot be present in Panama to sign council resolutions when necessary.
 When we appoint a nominee council, we provide our client with pre-signed, undated letters of resignation from each nominee council member so that our client can replace the council at any time.

 Protector: The Protector is the person or entity who ultimately Controls the Panama Foundation and all assets held within it.
 The Protector is appointed by the Panama Foundation Council when the Panama Foundation is created, however, once the Protector is empowered, the Protector can then remove the council members at any time.
 The Protector can be appointed privately, through a Private Protectorate Document, signed by the Panama Foundation Council.
 Once the Protector is appointed, it can always be changed per the Protectors wishes.